Phantas0s/.dotfiles/zsh/README.md

 `mkcd`

+Similar to cd.
 Create a folder like `mkdir -p` and goes in it.

+`mkmv`

+Similar to mv.
+Move a file or a folder, and create the filepath if it doesn't exist

+`mkmv`

+Similar to cp.
+Copy a file or a folder, and create the filepath if it doesn't exist

 ### Productivity